 As interest rates rise and fall, so can mortgage rates.
-How much this affects you depends on the:
+How this affects you depends on the:

 If you have a fixed-rate mortgage – the interest is fixed for a set period of time.
 If interest rates change, generally during this period, it won’t affect your fixed rate or your monthly payments.

 If you’re on a variable rate mortgage, or have a tracker mortgage, a change in the base rate – and interest rates – is likely to have an impact on your monthly payments.

 Keep in mind – mortgage rates are based on a number of different factors, not just interest rates.